1 Associations Overview

 end

 By default, associations look for objects only within the current module's scope.
-This can be important when you declare Active Record models within a module.
+This feature is particularly useful when declaring Active Record models inside a module, as it keeps the associations scoped properly.
 For example:

 module MyApplication